choderalab/ensembler/README.md

 -----------

 The package can be used either by running the command-line scripts listed below, or by writing scripts to interact with the MSMSeeder Python library.
-The former approach is recommended for initially familiarizing yourself with the software.
 Each script can be run from the command-line with a '-h' flag, which will print information on their usage.
 They are intended to be run in the following order:

 1. InitMSMSeederProject.py
 2. GatherTargets.py